Esquire Financial (ESQ) and The Competition Critical Survey

 |12.91

-Esquire Financial’s competitors have higher revenue and earnings than Esquire Financial.
-Esquire Financial is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Esquire Financial’s rivals have higher revenue and earnings than Esquire Financial.
+Esquire Financial is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Esquire Financial beats its competitors on 6 of the 10 factors compared.
+Esquire Financial beats its rivals on 6 of the 10 factors compared.

 Esquire Financial Holdings, Inc. operates as the bank holding company for Esquire Bank, National Association that provides commercial banking products and services to legal and small business communities, and commercial and retail customers in the United States.
 The company offers checking, savings, money market, and time deposits, as well as certificates of deposit.
 It also provides commercial loans, including short-term financing for inventory, receivables, the purchase of supplies, or other operating needs arising during the normal course of business, as well as loans to its qualified merchant customers; commercial lines of credit; consumer loans consisting of post-settlement consumer and structured settlement loans to plaintiffs and claimants, as well as loans to individuals for debt consolidation, home repairs, home improvement, or consumer purchases; and real estate loans, such as multifamily, 1-4 family residential, commercial real estate, and construction loans.
 As of December 31, 2018, the company operated a branch in Garden City, New York; and an administrative office in Boca Raton, Florida.
 Esquire Financial Holdings, Inc. was founded in 2006 and is headquartered in Jericho, New York.